 When the current Covid-19 situation improves, the programme will revert to the usual face-to-face teaching in the UK and we will keep you updated on when this will or may happen.
 If you do not currently hold a valid visa that allows study in the UK you will be required to apply for your visa to travel to the UK.
-If, at that time, you are unable to join the programme for Term 2 in January 2021 due to the Visa delay or refusal, or due the ongoing Covid-19 situation (either the programme cannot be run face-to-face or you are unable to arrive in the UK to start face-to-face classes), then either:
+If, at that time, you are unable to join the programme for Term 2 due to the Visa delay or refusal, or due the ongoing Covid-19 situation (either the programme cannot be run face-to-face or you are unable to arrive in the UK to start face-to-face classes), then either:

 - provision will be made to continue and complete the programme online if required, or

 - an option to arrive for the next available face-to-face term start date will be offered, or

 - a refund of all tuition fees paid will be made, minus the deposit and registration fee